leiachung41/leiachung41.github.io/Todo_App/README.md

 ## How to use?

   - When you make a todo list and it is done, you can see what is done or not.
-  - You can make a highlight, edit or delete feture on the list.
+  - You can make a highlight, edit or delete feature on the list.